ringa-js/ringa/docs/docs/architecture/iocFPAndRinga.md

 rerender even if we do a property comparison.
 If I have 50 reducers and suddenly one of my leaf nodes in my display is rendering something wrong, I might be able to predict which part of the store is providing the value, but I still have to dig through all the reducers potentially to figure out which one was causing the problem.
 Is this actually easier than tracking down a bug in the same component because it was storing local state?
+It may be, but we still have not completley squashed the problems caused by human error.

 But the problem is even more complicated.
-Even though I have made my state immutable, I still cannot stop a developer from passing individual properties that might be using external state to its children so making our entire store immutable still does not make our render predictable if a developer decides to break the functional programming "rules".
+Even though I have made my state immutable, I still cannot stop a developer from passing individual properties at a component level that might be using external state to its children so making our entire store immutable still does not make our render predictable if a developer decides to break the functional programming "rules".

 And what if a component deep in our hierarchy does not have access to a part of the store it needs?
 We still have to dig through all of its parents to figure out which one we did not pass `{...props}` to or perhaps a component that decided it